 Indian festivals and Fairs, Popular festivals in India include religious festivals, cultural festivals and festivals of events that symbolize the culture, heritage and natural resources of India.
-As India is vast, the famous Indian festivals are especially observed in different corners of the country.
-For example, Durga Puja is celebrated throughout the country, but Calcutta is especially known for worshipping the goddess Durga during the festival.
-Likewise, Ganesh Chaturthi is celebrated in Mumbai, where Lord Ganesha is worshipped with great enthusiasm.
+As India is vast, the famous Indian festivals are especially observes in different corners of the country.
+For example, DURGA Puja is popular throughout the country, but Calcutta is especially famous for worshipping the goddess DURGA during the festival.
+Likewise, Ganesh Chaturthi is celebrates in Mumbai, where Lord GANESHA is worships with great enthusiasm.

-Some festivals in India symbolize the victory of good over evil and one of these famous festivals is Dussehra held especially in northern India.
-Hindu feasts are not limited to worshipping gods and goddesses within the house.
-It refers to great cultural aspects, as we can see in the intricate decoration during the Durga Puja in Calcutta, Ganesh Chaturthi in Mumbai, and Diwali, the festival of lights throughout India.
-In India, Hindu festivals are also celebrated with colors.
-During the Holi, which is also known as Lord Sri Krishna’s Dol Yatra, the entire Brajbhoomi witnessed a black revolt.
+Some festivals in India symbolize the victory of good over evil and one of these famous festivals is Dussehra especially in northern India.
+Hindu feasts are not only to worshipping gods and goddesses within the house.
+It refers to great cultural aspects, as we can see in the intricate decoration during the DURGA Puja in Calcutta, Ganesh Chaturthi in Mumbai, and Diwali, the festival of lights throughout India.
+In India, Hindu festivals celebrates with colors.
+However, during the Holi, which is also popular as Lord Sri Krishna’s DOL Yatra, the entire BRAJBHOOMI witnesses a black revolt.

-In India all auspicious occasion is enjoyed as a festival.
+In India all auspicious occasion people enjoys as a festival.
 It can be a desert festival, beach festival, dance festival, or harvest festival.
-In southern India, Assam and some other harvest festivals are held to mark peace and prosperity.
-This is most popular festival in Kerala as Onam.
-If you want to enjoy a dance festival in India, go to Konarak in Odisha or Khajuraho in Madhya Pradesh.
+In southern India, Assam and some other harvest festivals are the mark peace and prosperity.
+In short, this is most popular festival in Kerala as Onam.
+If you want to enjoy a dance festival in India, go to KONARK in Odisha.
+You may explore Khajuraho in Madhya Pradesh.
 Joining an Indian festival I is the awesome to explore the classic art and culture of India.
-You can also go enjoy the famous Goa Carnival and participate in colorful parades and dance in the city on the beach.
+In conclusion, you can also go enjoy the famous Goa Carnival and participate in colorful parades and dance in the city on the beach.

 Diwali is the festival of lights, which comes in the month of November starting or October end.
 Moreover, it symbolizes the victory of good over evil and the lifting up of the spiritual darkness that envelops the soul.
-The festival commemorates the return of Lord Rama to his kingdom, Adyodhya, after completing his 14 years of exile.
-The word Diwali means rows of illuminated diyas, it brings a shine to the humblest house or the greatest houses.
-Sweets and gifts are exchanged between families and friends amid the explosion of cookies.
+The festival commemorates the return of Lord Rama to his kingdom, AYODHAYA, after completing his 14 years of exile.
+The word Diwali means rows of illuminating DIYAS, it brings a shine to the humblest house or the greatest houses.
+Sweets and gifts people shares between families and friends amid the explosion of cookies.
 The doors are left open in Diwali for the Goddess Laxmi.
 The occasion marks the starting of Hindu New Year.
-In addition Lord Ganesha who is the symbol of auspiciousness and wisdom worshipped along with the Goddess Laxmi on this day.
+In addition Lord GANESHA who is the symbol of auspiciousness and wisdom worshipped along with the Goddess Laxmi on this day.

-Rakhi is basically a sacred thread of Rakhi is basically a sacred thread of protection adorned with the love and affection of a sister for her brother.
-Raksha Bandhan is popular and celebrated on the full moon of Shravana according to Hindu calendar.
-This fragile Rakhi thread is considered stronger than iron chains, because it unites the most beautiful relationship in an inseparable bond of love and trust.
-The Rakhi festival also has a social meaning because it emphasizes the concept that everyone must live in a harmonious coexistence with each other.
+RAKHI is basically a band as RAKHI is basically a protection adorned with the love and affection of a sister for her brother.
+Raksha Bandhan is popular festival comes on the full moon of SHARVANA according to Hindu calendar.
+This fragile RAKHI thread is considered stronger than iron chains, because it unites the most beautiful relationship in an inseparable bond of love and trust.
+The RAKHI festival also has a social meaning because it emphasizes the concept that everyone must live in a harmonious coexistence with each other.

 In addition, this is an amazing festival of India which as the birth day of Lord Krishna.
-This day is observed to celebrate the appearance of Lord Krishna on earth.
+This day is popular to celebrate the appearance of Lord Krishna on earth.
 It is a very simple festival of Hindus.
-Lord Krishna is considered to have a unique personality; he returns his devotees who show him love and devotion in an exceptional way.
-It is thought to be the manifestation of the meanest son, but the most adorable, the most trusted friend and the most passionate lover.
-This great celebration of Krishna Janmashtami takes place at midnight.
+Lord Krishna is goa to have a unique personality; he returns his devotees who show him love and devotion in an exceptional way.
+It is thought to be the manifestation of the meanest son, but the most adorable, the most close friend and the most passionate lover.
+This great celebration of Krishna JANMASTAMI takes place at midnight.
 People believe that Lord Krishna made his divine appearance at that time of day.
-Fasting, Bhajans, offerings and many other rituals mark the celebrations of Krishna Janmashtami in India.
+Fasting, Bhajans, offerings and many other rituals mark the celebrations of Krishna JANMASTAMI in India.

 Khajuraho Dance Festival

 This is the most Indian classical dance forms the Khajuraho Dance Festival is a celebration of Indian heritage.
 Every year the UNESCO World Heritage Site Khajuraho Group of Monuments, hosts the spectacular performing arts festival of India.
-Participate in presentations of classical dance forms- Bharatanatyam, Kathak, Kathakali, Kuchipudi, Odissi, Manipuri, Mohiniyattam, and Sattriya (Assam).
-See artists perform dress in beautiful costumes with elegant expressions and intricate hand gestures for melodious rhythms of classical musical instruments.
+One can Participate in presentations of classical dance forms- Bharatanatyam, Kathak, Kathakali.
+Moreover there are KUCHIPUDI, ODISSI, Manipuri, MOHINIATTAYAM, and SATTRIYA (Assam).
+See artists perform dress in beautiful costumes with elegant expressions, rhythms of classical musical instruments.
 Dance performances narrate excerpts from ancient mythological texts.

 Camel Festival Bikaner (Indian festivals and fairs)

 The Bikaner camel festival, organized by the Rajasthan government, commemorates the “king of the desert.”
-Almost all the activities carried out here- camel racing, camel milking, skin cutting design, better race competition, camel acrobatics and camel beauty contests, and honor their endurance and hard spirit.
-The camels, adorned with the most select jewelry, along with colored brakes, bejeweled necks and anklets that buzz throw the public in a trance.
+Almost all the activities here- camel racing, camel milking, skin cutting design, better race competition.
+You may see camel acrobatics and camel beauty contests, and honor their endurance and hard spirit.
+The camels, adorns with the most select jewelry, along with colorful brakes and anklets that buzz throw the public in a trance.
 Stalls displaying an incredible variety of souvenirs offer excellent shopping opportunities.
 In addition, one is treated with the taste of the local cuisine of the various food stalls.

 Desert Jaisalmer Festival